SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

   - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.

-Let's have a look at the settings tool, which provides a graphical user interface for the *Race Assistant.settings* file.
+Let's have a look at the settings tool, which provides a graphical user interface for the *Race.settings* file.
 The dialog provides two distinct areas as tabs.

 #### Tab *Race*